getfem/getfem/doc/sphinx/source/userdoc/xfem.rst

 Level-sets, Xfem, fictitious domains, Cut-fem
 =============================================

 Since v2.0, |gf| offers a certain number of facilities to support Xfem and fictitious domain methods with a cut-fem strategy.
-Most of these tools have been initially developed by Julien Pommier for the study published in [LA-PO-RE-SA2005]_.
+Most of these tools have been initially mainly developed by Julien Pommier for the study published in [LA-PO-RE-SA2005]_.

 The implementation is a fairly large generality, based on the use of level-sets, as suggested in [SU-CH-MO-BE2001]_ and allows simultaneous use of a large number of level-sets which can cross.

 The Xfem implementation for the discretization of the jump follows the strategy of [HA-HA2004]_ although we had no knowledge of this work during implementation.
 This means that there is no degree of freedom representing the jump across the level-set.
 Instead, the degrees of freedom represent the displacement of each side of the level-set.
 This is essential in any way in the presence of level-set that intersect each other because it may exist more than two different zones of continuity inside a single element.

+The cut fem strategy for fictitious domain method has been used for the first time with |gf| for the study published in [HA-RE2009]_ where a quite simple stabilization strategy is proposed.
+Here also, before knowing the existence of the Work of E. Burman and P. Hanbo [bu-ha2010]_ on that topic.

+The tools for Xfem have been then enriched by the PhD works of J. Larsy (see for instance [LA-RE-SA2010]_) the one of E. Chahine (see for instance [CH-LA-RE2011]_, [NI-RE-CH2011]_), and of S. Amdouni  (see for instance [AM-MO-RE2014]_, [AM-MO-RE2014b]_).

 .. important::